 This may seem like a simple question.
 But it is not.
-After 3 decades of IT, we are still debating and are confused.
+After 3 decades of IT, the debate is still on.
 This article is about where to store files in Office 365.
 This simple poster became popular on LinkedIn.
 Here are the details… based upon the interaction on the post and what I have seen at hundreds of customers.

 Where to store files (Office 365)

-All customers are faced with this question.
+This is a common question.
 Each one finds their own answers.
 That is NOT right.
 The usage is not based upon personal or organizational preference.
-It is based upon the fundamental use cases for which these tools were created.
+The choice is based upon the core purpose for which each tool is designed.

 The problem is that of overlapping functionality.
 Many tools allow storing files.
 Therefore, on the fact of it, things are confusing.
 When you are confused, you use the method which you are most comfortable with.
 Whatever that method is, the way you are using things becomes sub-optimal.
 Why so?
 Because you cannot use the same method (storage option) for all scenarios.